 Carolyn, Stephanie and Chris: Looking back, we should have given our guests a more in-depth understanding of the disease, which we intend to address at our next “The Endo Show” this March.
 In addition, we would have liked a larger audience because greater public awareness is the overall goal.

-Supporting the EFA encourages further awareness, knowledge, and better understanding, which are the first steps to finding true help.
+Supporting the Endofound encourages further awareness, knowledge, and better understanding, which are the first steps to finding true help.

-EFA: Why are EFA awareness initiatives like The ENPOWR Project and Awareness Day important?
+Endofound: Why are Endofound awareness initiatives like The ENPOWR Project and Awareness Day important?

 Carolyn, Stephanie and Chris: The ENPOWR Project is important because, if it had existed in Michigan when we were in high school, we would have been diagnosed much sooner.
 An earlier diagnosis would have enabled an earlier fight against the disease and it might have improved our quality of life.

-Also, The EFA’s Patient Awareness Day is important because it spreads awareness while showing how endometriosis affects a person, their life, and their relationships.
+Also, The Endofound’s Patient Awareness Day is important because it spreads awareness while showing how endometriosis affects a person, their life, and their relationships.

 Carolyn, Stephanie and Chris: Carolyn was diagnosed at 19; however, she had an exploratory laparoscopy two years prior and was told that she did not have the disease.
 Stephanie was diagnosed at 20, and had been in pain since her teenage years.